marcoromelli/caffe/README.md

 This fork of Caffe adds support for the Multi-Dimensional LSTM layer proposed by Alex Graves ([arXiv](https://arxiv.org/abs/0705.2011)).

-The main contribution is in the `MDLSTMLayer.cpp` which implememnts a CPU parallel version of the layer based on OpenMP.
+The main contribution is in the `MDLSTMLayer.cpp` which implements a CPU parallel version of the layer based on OpenMP.
 The code should compile without problems on Linux and MacOS (be careful though because Mac doesn't have OpenMP support by default).

 Currently there is no GPU implementation for this layer and any suggestion/help is appreciated (write to 91snake91(at)gmail(dot)com).